blackistone/BCI-utilities/README.md

 udp-sender-osc.py is a kinda replacement for udp-sender from the gpype library

 example-basic-udp-send-osc.py is the udp example and sender lib file combined to just run without configuring anything extra.

+port 56000 is the default osc for the library.